MolCrafts/molpy/README.md

 We also provide an interactive visualization package [molvis](https://github.com/Roy-Kid/molvis).
 In this work, we use production-level game engine from Microsoft [Babylonjs](https://www.babylonjs.com/) to visualize system.
 The highlight is you can use Ipython to manipulate the system on-the-fly and see the result immediately.
 It's very useful for debugging and research.

+In progress: We are try to introduce RDkit to the project. **I** don't want to add more dependencies, but want to write those functions by my own.
+However, some functions are too complex(or too dirty) to implement.
+So I want to find a proper way to lazy load RDkit, and convert it between RDkit object and molpy object.

 ## roadmap

 ### 0.0.1: novice